Why train to be an approved driving instructor?

 We will adapt our training style to meet your individual needs to whatever stage you are at.
 You could be a complete beginner, part way through the driving instructors training or you may have failed the test and want to re apply.

-We will provide you with the vital insight into the DSA syllabus and pre-set tests to understand what’s expected of you.
+We will provide you with the vital insight into the DVSA syllabus and pre-set tests to understand what’s expected of you.
 We will provide constructive, informative advice and a training record to aid your development.
 We will provide the resources necessary to pass all 3 parts and qualify as an approved driving instructor.

 We will provide the instructional car which is fitted with dual controls which can be used when taking part 2 and part 3 tests.
 We will provide training and support around your current commitments.